hyperspy/hyperspy/doc/user_guide/model/model_parameters.rst

             centre | False |     1.4865 |       None |       None

-The current coordinates can be either set by navigating the :py:meth:`~.models.model1d.Model1D.plot`, or specified by pixel indices in ``m.axes_manager.indices`` or as calibrated coordinates in ``m.axes_manager.coordinates``.
+The current coordinates can be either set by navigating the :meth:`~.models.model1d.Model1D.plot`, or specified by pixel indices in ``m.axes_manager.indices`` or as calibrated coordinates in ``m.axes_manager.coordinates``.

-:py:attr:`~.component.Component.parameters` contains a list of the parameters of a component and :py:attr:`~.component.Component.free_parameters` lists only the free parameters.
+:attr:`~.component.Component.parameters` contains a list of the parameters of a component and :attr:`~.component.Component.free_parameters` lists only the free parameters.

-The value of a particular parameter in the current coordinates can be accessed by :py:attr:`component.Parameter.value` (e.g. ``Gaussian.A.value``).
+The value of a particular parameter in the current coordinates can be accessed by :attr:`component.Parameter.value` (e.g. ``Gaussian.A.value``).
-To access an array of the value of the parameter across all navigation pixels, :py:attr:`component.Parameter.map['values']` (e.g.
+To access an array of the value of the parameter across all navigation pixels, :attr:`component.Parameter.map['values']` (e.g.
 ``Gaussian.A.map["values"]``) can be used.
-On its own, :py:attr:`component.Parameter.map` returns a NumPy array with three elements:
+On its own, :attr:`component.Parameter.map` returns a NumPy array with three elements:
 ``'values'``, ``'std'`` and ``'is_set'``.
 The first two give the value and standard error for each index.
 The last element shows whether the value has been set in a given index, either by a fitting procedure or manually.

-If a model contains several components with the same parameters, it is possible to change them all by using :py:meth:`~.model.BaseModel.set_parameters_value`:
+If a model contains several components with the same parameters, it is possible to change them all by using :meth:`~.model.BaseModel.set_parameters_value`:

 .. code-block:: python